Skip to main content

 How fast do you need to be live?

-Enterprise platforms with 12-month implementations are not wrong — they're wrong for brands that need to plan next season.
+An enterprise platform delivered as a partner-led implementation programme is not wrong — it's wrong for brands that need to plan next season.
 If you need a live system in the next quarter, implementation timeline is a filter, not a footnote.
+We did not find a published implementation timeline for any of the vendors compared on this page in the material we searched, so make the ones on your shortlist commit to a date in writing.

 If next season: look at onboarding options measured in weeks, not months.